Social Anxiety, Chemical Imbalances in the Brain,

 We can say that no one is "born" with social anxiety.
 You may remember circumstances and events from very early in life, but there is no "gene" that codes for social anxiety, and there is not an immutable set of genes that cause social anxiety to occur.

 Why you develop social anxiety has more to do with environment than it has to do with genetics.
-However, there may be combinations occurring.
+However, there are always interactive combinations occurring.

 People do not generally understand that even if something is genetically influenced, this does not mean it is genetically caused.
 Social anxiety can not occur unless events, situations, and circumstances in the persons' environment "push" or "lead" the person to develop it.

-Because we develop social anxiety over time (although some people feel it hits them all at once), the brain is learning all the time -- this is cognitive structuring -- how to be socially anxious.
-The brain is learning how and what to be afraid of.
+Because we develop social anxiety over time (although some people feel it hits them all at once), the brain is learning how to be socially anxious -- this is cognitive structuring.
+The brain learns how and what to be afraid of.
+If you're afraid of a certain event, and this event triggers your anxiety, then the neurons in your brain fire together, and over time, they wire together.

-This is quite normal because everything we learn becomes part of our neural associations or pathways.
+This is quite normal because everything we learn -- everything you learned in school and at the job -- becomes part of our neural associations or pathways.

 When you learn things about your family, it becomes a part of your brain's neural pathways and associations.
 Remembering your mother brings back many memories because they are all tied together or bundled together by these neural pathways or associations in the brain.